MMiller1998/USB-Switch-UI/README.md

 npm install electron-builder --save-dev
 ```

 Add `"pack": "build --dir"` and `"dist": "build"` to the `"scripts"` section of your `package.json`.
-Create a new `"build"`secton in `package.json` and create desired fields.
+Create a new `"build"`section in `package.json` and create desired fields.
 Consult the [electron builder wiki](https://www.electron.build/) to see all the ways you can customize your build.
 For packaging the app on Windows, create
 ```json
 "win": {
   "target": "NSIS",